Remote-Sensing-at-FU-Berlin/qgis-tutorials/01-GUI.md

 **Figure 4: Re-opening a closed window**

 The same procedure can be repeated for any (accidentally) closed window/panel.
-As you can see in the file menu there are numerous panels available that are not used by default in QGIS.
+As you can see in the file menu there are numerous panels available that are not used by default in QGIS.
 Some of the available panels might be helpful depending on how you work in QGIS.
 For example you can try to activate the "Statistics" window.
 Once data is loaded, it will give you the option to display some statistical summaries of the information on the currently selected layer.

 As a next exercise we will learn how to rearrange panels in the QGIS GUI.
 Panels can be arranged by **simple clicking and draging any panel in the grey bar on top of the panel depicting its title**.
 By doing this, panels locked to the sides of the GUI-space can be released and positioned at another place.
 To lock the panel on one of the sides of the GUI, the panels have to be dragged to the corresponding side until they lock. **Try to rearrange the currently open panels by positioning the Layer panel on the right side and the toolbox window to the left side of the GUI**.
 This should result in a GUI as depicted in Figure 5.